Build your me made capsule wardrobe FAST by sewing multiple pants at once.

 As I work on these shorts and pants, I’ll share some tips.

 I first applied interfacing to all the front waistband panels and the top of the pockets in one batch session.
 If you’re going to burn your fingers pressing interfacing, best do it all at once, right?
 I then worked on the fronts of each of these pants or shorts in succession.

 I applied the pocket to the side front of each short or pant leg.
 I then applied the center front panels to each short or pant leg, I serged the center front seams after straight stitching them together, and then I sewed the front crotch seams and clean finished those with the serger.
 This is the most complicated step of the whole pants, because once you have the front panel and pocket panel done, you’re just sewing the backs to the fronts and finishing waist and hem!

-While doing this step (took about 2 hours for 4 pairs of pants or shorts), I listened to a read of a journal of a woman (Emily Holder) who lived with her physician/naturalist husband at Fort Jefferson in the Dry Tortugas, 90 miles EAST of Key West Florida right as the Civil War was starting.
+While doing this step (took about 2 hours for 4 pairs of pants or shorts), I listened to a read of a journal of a woman (Emily Holder) who lived with her physician/naturalist husband at Fort Jefferson in the Dry Tortugas, 90 miles west of Key West Florida right as the Civil War was starting.
 It’s a fascinating listen.

 During the process, I realized one of the stash fabrics I’d selected was going to be too thin to wear as shorts, so I stopped construction, went to my stash, found a light yellow twill remnant and will continue on again with this new fabric, catching up to the same spot as the others before continuing on.
 Light lemon will work well with some upcoming additions to my summer wardrobe too.